vujita/vubnguyen/README.md

 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Prisma schema to your database
+# Push the drizzle schema to your database
 pnpm db:push
 ```